My new book Through the Thought Clouds is now available!

 Get Comfortable

-Try out different spots for getting comfortable!
+Try out different places for getting comfortable!

 In the woods or at the beach?